markuskreukniet/web-ui-components/README.md

 - add to README: do not use `forEach()`, use `for…of` instead.
 It is from sonarqube.
 Ask AI why it is better
 - use space component, for example in DeleteFilesDialog?
 - type CProps = AProps & BProps; together can be duplicate, but it is correct.
 Also, check for places where it went wrong.
+- when comparing files for duplicates.
+Take 50% of the biggest file size.
+Files bigger than that size get compared for the first 20% if that is the same then the other 80%.

 ## Code to use: